A new service from the Fair Work Commission offers free legal advice on employment matters such as unfair dismissal and workplace bullying cases.

 - The Curtin Law School provides free pro bono legal services to eligible small business owners.
 This includes identifying your legal options, filling out court forms and legal research.

-- See our legal essentials for information on your legal responsibilities as a business owner, contracts and agreements, and tips on hiring a lawyer.
+- See our legal and risk information on your legal responsibilities as a business owner, contracts and agreements, and tips on hiring a lawyer.